yokoffing/ChatGPT-Prompts/README.md

 > Write `a resignation letter` in the style of Moira Rose from Schitt's Creek.
 Use sophisticated wording.

+> Write `how to make a chessecake` in the style and humor of Fran Lebowitz.

 Bing is surprisingly good at applying the theories and philosophies of famous people to practical problems.

 > * What would the `Founding Fathers` say about the debate over `Biden forgiving some student loan debt`?
 List them individually and imagine `their` responses based on `their` philosophies.
 Put `their` thoughts in quotes, first-person, and `modern English`.